(c) Connecticut Explored Inc.

 By 1919 attitudes were finally changing.
 In 1919, Congress passed the 19th Amendment to the U.S. Constitution.
 The new amendment said a person couldn’t be denied the right to vote because of their sex.
 But it wasn’t the law yet.
 There was a second step.
 Thirty-six states had to also approve the amendment.
 Finally, in August 1920, 36 states had approved the amendment.
 The November 1920 presidential was the first in which women in Connecticut could vote for president.

-Going to Jail for the Right to Vote
+The Hard Fight for the Right to Vote

 Elsie Hill and Helena Hill Weed were sisters.
 They were from Norwalk.
 Helena was a geologist.
 Elsie was a French teacher.
 The sisters believed women should have the right to vote.
 Their father was Ebenezer Hill.
 He was a U. S. Congressman.
 He represented Connecticut’s 4th District.
 He was against women voting.
 But his daughters changed his mind.
 Sadly he died in 1917 before he could help change the constitution.